jrmeier/jedmdev/source/resume.md

 ## Royal Family Kids Camp / Counselor 2012 - 2015

 * Week long faith-based summer camp for underprivileged children
-* Spent 22 hours/day pari with two children in the foster system doing activities and crafts, but also being a friend and role model
+* Spent 22 hours/day paired with two children in the foster system doing activities and crafts, but also being a friend and role model